riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 - CSRs must be put after the architectural regfiles, those don’t have to be sorted
 - shall not imply `interrupt` attribute

-NOTE: strict syntax rules allow better portability across compilers and ABIs.
+NOTE: Strict syntax rules allow better portability across compilers and ABIs.

-Annotated functions should be callable by regular code, to support auxiliary purposes
+To support auxiliary purposes, annotated functions should be callable by regular code.

-NOTE: if `x1` (aka `ra`) is included in the list then a special return mechanism must be used (e.g. `mret` from `interrupt` attribute)
+NOTE: If `x1` (aka `ra`) is included in the list then a special return mechanism must be used (e.g. `mret` from `interrupt` attribute)

 This attribute is incompatible with the `naked` attribute.